March 10, 2014

-KALAMAZOO—Both dances submitted by the Western Michigan University Department of Dance were selected by three professional adjudicators for performance at the Gala Concert at the regional American College Dance Festival held this year at Ohio University, March 2-5.
+KALAMAZOO—Both dances submitted by the Western Michigan University Department of Dance were selected by three professional adjudicators for performance at the Gala Concert at the American College Dance Festival Association East-Central Conference held this year at Ohio University, March 2-5.
 This is the second year in a row that WMU has had both dances submitted for adjudication selected for this highly competitive honor.
 Both dances were seen by Kalamazoo audiences in the department’s Winter Gala Dance Concert at the end of January.

-Twenty-eight schools had work adjudicated by blind peer review; the adjudicators knew only the title of the dance, the premiere date and the title of the music.
-Eleven dances were selected for the program from eight different schools from Indiana, Michigan, Ohio and Pennsylvania.
+Twenty-five schools had work adjudicated by blind peer review; the adjudicators knew only the title of the dance, the premiere date and the title of the music.
+Eleven of forty-five adjudicated dances were selected for the Gala program from nine different schools from Maryland, Michigan, Ohio and Pennsylvania.

-"Viva Vivaldi" was the only ballet selected for the performance and "Ardently Involved" was one of only two works choreographed by undergraduate students selected for the Gala Concert.
+“My Hyphen" was one of only four works choreographed by undergraduate students selected for the Gala Concert.

 For "It Takes Two," the adjudicators admired the technique of the ten dancers as well as the feelings of joy and conviction with which they performed.
 Highlighting the “clever groupings and gestural phrases,” the adjudicators appreciated the thoughtful choreographic choices made in the work concerning design of the space, transitions between phrases and movement to/from the stage.
 They remarked that “It Takes Two” was “clearly the work of a mature artist who understands his/her craft very well.”